systemslab/popper-paper/paper/paper.md

 An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @stodden_runmycodeorg_2012 ;
 @roure_designing_2007].
-These allow researchers to upload artifacts associated to a paper.
-Similarly to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
+These allow researchers to upload artifacts associated with a paper, such as input data sets.
+Similar to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
 The availability of the artifacts does not guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
 Additionally, large data dependencies cannot be uploaded since there is usually a limit on the artifact file size.

 ## Virtual Machines